memob0x/scroll-padlock/README.md

 ## API

-The `destroy` method is particularly important when using **reactive frameworks** (such as React, Vue, Angular, etc...) which components lifecycle might generate memory leaks: **call `destroy` method when the components in which scroll-padlock is used get unmounted**.
+The `destroy` method is particularly important when using **reactive frameworks** (such as React, Vue, Angular, etc...) which components lifecycle might generate memory leaks: **call `destroy` method when the component in which scroll-padlock is used gets unmounted**.

 ```javascript
 // Detaches instance events, removes styles, etc...